 In cases where RT-PCR is positive, in addition to cycle threshold (Ct), gene sequencing for variants of random samples should be advocated where such variants of concern (VOCs) have been documented to be spreading.

 The predominant population being affected in the 2nd wave of COVID is the younger population (70% being 50 years or less, and 50% being 40 years or less).
 Overall the percentage of severe cases (requiring hospitalization), and deaths (case fatality rate) has seen to be less than 15% and 1.5% respectively.
 However, when the overall number of cases is alarmingly large, these percentages constitute a very significant and worrying number, imparting a huge load on healthcare and other resources.

 Many young asymptomatic or mildly symptomatic young patients can infect senior citizens and those with comorbidities, causing more severe illness (especially in those incompletely or not vaccinated) requiring a higher level of care and/or hospitalization.
-Therefore, the burden on the healthcare system has increased enormously, leading to a growing shortage of hospital beds, oxygen, and medicines in many areas during the peak of the 2nd wave.
+Therefore, the burden on the healthcare system has increased enormously, leading to an acute shortage of hospital beds, oxygen, and medicines in many areas during the peak of the 2nd wave.
 In addition, the long-term impact on the health and work capacity of the people who have been infected is yet to be fully ascertained, and post-COVID health issues are being seen for many weeks to months.

 - breathlessness or chest pain/pressure

 - oxygen saturation constantly <94% not improving by proning, or dropping anytime below 90%

 - high-grade fever (>101 deg F), cough with phlegm, and body pain beyond the first week of illness, non-responsive to medications